Mayank Prakash

 Mayank Prakash (born 1973) is a business leader based in the United Kingdom.
 Awarded CBE in 2024 New Year Honours for services to the Tech industry, Computer Weekly magazine described him as "the most influential person in UK IT" in their 2017 awards.

-His track record of industry leadership, strategy and growth across industries includes current roles on the Boards of Uber in UK, fast growing Softcat and as Group Chief Executive Officer of UK's largest mortgage consolidator, Pivotal.
+Parakash serves on the boards of Uber in UK, Softcat and as Group Chief Executive Officer of UK mortgage consolidator, Pivotal.

 Qualifications

 Mayank Prakash holds an MBA from Manchester Business School, is a Wharton Fellow, a BCS Fellow and an alumnus of Singularity University.

 Career history

 Mayank Prakash started his career as a graduate engineer trainee at the Hewlett-Packard.
 He worked in the HCL JV starting with the entrepreneurial Frontline Solutions start-up venture and was soon after selected to join the senior management trainee programme and deputed to incubate ERP implementation capabilities working with the Big Four accounting firms at HCL Tech.

 Prakash was the international CIO of Avaya, then the group CIO of iSoft and later the CIO of Sage Group in UK.
 Prakash was hired by Morgan Stanley to lead the tech and data team of Morgan Stanley Wealth and Asset Management and as director of Morgan Stanley Advantage Services.

 In 2014, Prakash left Morgan Stanley to join the Department for Work and Pensions as the director general in charge of technology, replacing Andy Nelson.
 In this role, Prakash combines his predecessor's job as CIO with business transformation, security and data responsibilities, and worked directly for Sir Robert Devereux.
 The large-scale impact to launch digital services for 22 million users to reduce UK's largest contact centre estate is widely covered from Forbes to CIO.com.

 Subsequently, he joined FTSE100 Centrica as the chief consumer digital and information officer.
 As Centrica sold its North American business, Prakash was head hunted to join UK's largest wealth and professional services group Evelyn Partners managing professional services, digital wealth, fund services and core wealth lines of business.
 As the General Manager, Group Chief Operating Officer, he has led the market beating revenue and profit growth.
 Prakash also led UK's fast growing £11bn fund services business Evelyn Partners Fund Solutions Limited.